ietf/www.ietf.org/Guide to being effective in the IETF.md

+**Text below this point is copied from source documents and is to be incorporated in the rewrite above or intentionally rejected**

+# From the Tao
 A good technique for newcomers is to decide on one or two (not more!)
 Working Goups (WGs) whose topics are interesting or relevant, and join their mailing lists.

 You can find the list of currently active WGs on the IETF Datatracker.
 Clicking on a group acronym (e.g., "tcpm") gets you to that group's list of documents.
 You will want to click on the "About" tab on that page to see the group description.
 From there, in the "mailing list" section in the table at the top, there is a link "to subscribe" to that groups email list.
 Follow the instructions there to sign up to the mailing list and you have effectively joined the working group.